 The costs associated with vehicle weight fall mainly on vehicles weighing more than 6 tonnes.
 Only 2 percent (around $1 per 1,000 kilometres) of the road user charges for vehicles weighing 3.5 tonnes or less relate to weight based costs.
 This is similar for both 1.5 tonne, and 3.5 tonne vehicles, so in order to simplify the vehicle types, there is one rate that applies to all light diesel vehicles.

 Why not tax diesel at the pump like petrol?

 An estimated 36 percent of diesel is used off-road.
 This includes farms, manufacturing, industrial and commercial ventures, and ships.
 Taxing this would impose an unfair burden onto these sectors.
 Operating a refund system would be costly and cumbersome to administer and involve compliance costs without any related benefit.
 A refund system would also potentially be susceptible to fraudulent refund claims.

 Why am I not rewarded for my diesel vehicle’s fuel efficiency under the road user charges system?

-A consequence of fuel excise duty is that a petrol vehicle user's contribution to the NLTF is directly proportional to the amount of fuel they use.
-This means that the better the fuel efficiency of a petrol vehicle, the smaller contribution to the NLTF they will make.
-However, the purpose of the fuel excise duty system is not to incentivise fuel efficiency; it is to charge petrol vehicle users for their use of roads, and excise duty is simply a proxy for distance travelled.
+A consequence of petrol excise duty is that a petrol vehicle user's contribution is directly proportional to the amount of fuel they use.
+This means that the better the fuel efficiency of a petrol vehicle, the smaller contribution they will make.
+As road user charges are based on distance travelled the amount paid is proportionate to road use..
+As road user charges are based on distance travelled, the amount paid is based on distance travelled.

 Am I still better off driving a diesel car?